Research

 Doing this regularly builds endurance and familiarity with the SQE format.

-Don’t rush or delay too long.
+Don’t rush—but don’t delay too long either.
 Book your SQE retake when:

 You’ve completed 2–3 full mocks with solid performance.